<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 TRG-HTML-Life-After-Career-Aug-30-2022-05-40-26-09-PM

-While you may be ready for some rest and relaxation, without the stress and schedule of your full-time career with your company, it may make sense to you financially, and emotionally, to continue to work.
+While you may be ready for some rest and relaxation, without the stress and schedule of your full-time career with Caterpillar, it may make sense to you financially, and emotionally, to continue to work.

 Financial benefits of working

-Maybe you took an offer from your company and left earlier than you wanted with less retirement savings than you needed.
+Maybe you took an offer from Caterpillar and left earlier than you wanted with less retirement savings than you needed.
 Instead of drawing down savings, you may decide to work a little longer to pay for extras you’ve always denied yourself in the past.

 Meet financial requirements of day-to-day living.
-Expenses can increase during your retirement from your company and working can be a logical and effective solution.
-You might choose to continue working in order to keep your insurance or other benefits — many employers offer free to low cost health insurance for part-time workers.
+Expenses can increase during your retirement in your state and working can be a logical and effective solution.
+You might choose to continue working to keep your insurance or other benefits - many employers offer free or low cost health insurance for part-time workers.

 Emotional benefits of working